HarperPR123/fetch-kafka/README.md

 *3. How to Scale with Growing Data*

-- Kafka Partitioning: Increase the number of partitions in your Kafka topics to allow more consumers to process data in parallel.
+- Kafka Partitioning: Increase the number of partitions in Kafka topics to allow more consumers to process data in parallel.
-- Scale Consumers: Add more consumer instances as data volume increases.
-Kubernetes can help automate this scaling.
+- Optimize Kafka Consumer Settings: Use parameters like max_poll_records to fetch a batch of messages in a single poll, reducing the frequency of network requests and improving performance
+- Enable Auto-Scaling: Use Kubernetes Horizontal Pod Autoscaler (HPA) to automatically scale the number of consumer instances based on resource usage or custom metrics (e.g., CPU, memory, or consumer lag).
+- Leverage Kafka's Built-In Fault Tolerance: ensure Kafka topics have a replication factor greater than 1 to handle broker failures without data loss.